Panger95/PokeyPyManager/README.md

-PokeyPySnipe
+PokeyPy Manager
 ============

-PokeyPySnipe is a tool which allows you to capture Pokemon at specific coordinates without being soft banned.
-It works by teleporting to the location of the pokemon, engaging it, teleporting back to your starting position, and then capturing it.
+PokeyPy Manager is a tool which allows you to manage your Pokemon in Pokemon Go.
+It utilizes https://github.com/rubenvereecken/pokemongo-api to gather information and to perform management actions such as releasing/evolving/renaming Pokemon.

 Features
 --------

-- Snipe Pokemon at specific coordinates
-- Only capture Pokemon above a certain CP
+- View all your Pokemon, including their IVs and CP level
+- Rename Pokemon to include IV in name
 - See stats for your trainer, including capture rate and distance walked
-- View all your Pokemon, including their IVs and CP level
 - Batch release and evolve Pokemon

 Requirements